-This month has seen Parliament release its second report on the UK construction sector, Offsite Manufacture for Construction: Building for change.
+This month the offsite construction sector has seen Parliament release its second report on UK construction, Offsite Manufacture for Construction: Building for change.

 The Government’s enquiry into the UK construction sector was prompted in 2016 by the Farmer Review, Modernise or Die, a powerful paper which has been quoted continuously since its publication.